Connect with others who understand.

 Factors besides medications can also influence your prognosis while living with hATTR amyloidosis.
 Studies show that age and diet may affect your outlook and overall health.

-The time of diagnosis affects the average life expectancy of those who have hATTR amyloidosis with polyneuropathy.
-People who are diagnosed with early-onset disease with V30M mutations and polyneuropathy symptoms have lived for about 12 years after diagnosis.
-By contrast, those with late-onset disease have lived for around seven years after diagnosis.
+The time of diagnosis can significantly affect the average life expectancy for those with hATTR amyloidosis and polyneuropathy.
+Older studies on the natural history of the disease show that individuals diagnosed with early-onset V30M mutations and polyneuropathy symptoms have an average survival of about 12 years.
+In contrast, those with late-onset disease typically live for around seven years after diagnosis if untreated.
+Early diagnosis and access to treatment can greatly improve these outcomes.

-Although no research points to the benefits of specific diet changes in hATTR amyloidosis, the American Heart Association recommends a heart-healthy diet low in sodium for anyone living with cardiomyopathy or heart disease.
+Although no research points to the benefits of specific diet changes in hATTR amyloidosis, the American Heart Association recommends a heart-healthy diet low in sodium for anyone living with cardiomyopathy or other heart conditions.
 Diets high in sodium or salt contribute to increased blood pressure, putting extra strain on your heart.
-Watching what you eat can help reduce your risk of other health complications, which may extend your life span.
+Watching what you eat can help reduce your risk of other health complications, which may extend your lifespan.

 New Treatments Provide Hope for Those With hATTR Amyloidosis

 You can take an active role to stay your healthiest and live longer with hATTR amyloidosis.
-Be sure to stay in touch with your health care team about any new symptoms you’re experiencing, along with any side effects from your medications.
-Your doctor is your partner in treating this long-term condition and improving your prognosis (outlook).
+Be sure to stay in touch with your healthcare team about any new symptoms you’re experiencing, along with any side effects from your medications.
+Your doctor is your partner in treating this long-term condition and improving your prognosis.

 Talk With Others Who Understand

-MyAmyloidosisTeam is the social media network for people with amyloidosis and their loved ones.
-Members come together to ask questions, give advice, and share their experiences with others who understand life with amyloidosis.
+On MyAmyloidosisTeam, the social media network for people with amyloidosis and their loved ones, more than 2,500 members come together to ask questions, give advice, and share their experiences with others who understand life with amyloidosis.

 Do you have more questions about life expectancy with hATTR amyloidosis?
 Leave a comment below, or start a conversation by posting on your Activities page.